gbif/ipt/FAQ.wiki.md

 ### 2. Why hasn't GBIF (re)indexed my dataset yet?

 Occasionally, GBIF turns off its indexing service for maintenance.
+This is the most common reason why datasets aren't indexed as quickly as expected.

-If your dataset has been successfully reindexed but the records weren't properly updated, you may be affected by [this bug](https://github.com/gbif/crawler/issues/1) in the crawling service.
+If your dataset has been successfully reindexed, but the records weren't actually updated, you may be affected by [this bug](https://github.com/gbif/crawler/issues/1) in the crawling service.
 If you believe GBIF failed to index your dataset, please submit feedback directly via GBIF.org, or send an email directly to the GBIF Helpdesk <helpdesk@gbif.org> to investigate what happened.

 ### 3. How often does GBIF reindex my dataset?